gitlabhq/gitlabhq/doc/administration/high_availability/nfs.md

 sudo gitlab-rake gitlab:features:enable_rugged
 ```

-If you need to undo this setting for some reason, run:
+If you need to undo this setting for some reason such as switching to [Gitaly without NFS](gitaly.md)
+(recommended), run:

 ```sh
 sudo gitlab-rake gitlab:features:disable_rugged